loggy01/alpharing/README.md

 <p align='center'> <strong>Figure 1</strong> Overview of the AlphaRING workflow </p>

-For any given missense variant, AlphaRING conducts the following workflow
+For any given missense variant, AlphaRING conducts the following workflow:

 1. **Accept FASTAs**:

-   In this step, AlphaRING accepts two FASTAs: firstly, a FASTA representing a monomeric wild-type protein, and secondly, a FASTA representing a monomeric missense variant protein.
-We define a
+   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart missense variant differing by a residue.
-   missense variant as differing from its paired wild-type by exactly one residue.
-AlphaRING will not accept anything else in place of this.

 2. **Predict structures**:

-   In this step, AlphaFold2 is used to predict the three-dimensional structure of the wild-type and variant proteins.
-The best model of each is relaxed–to improve local geometry–and collected.
+   In this step, AlphaFold2 is used to predict the structure of the wild-type and variant proteins.
+The best model of each is relaxed and extracted.

-> [!NOTE]
-> Whilst AlphaRING provides the AlphaFold2 neural network to make predictions, the user must download the genetic databases AlphaFold2 uses to make its predictions as per the package's [guidelines](https://github.com/google-deepmind/alphafold?tab=readme-ov-file#installation-and-running-your-first-prediction).

-4. **Perform residue interaction network (RIN) analysis**
+3. **Perform residue interaction network (RIN) analysis**

    In this step, RING4 is used to generate a RIN of both the wild-type and variant models, capturing their non-covalent interactions at the atomic level.

 > [!NOTE]
-> To this date, the RING4 standalone package has not been open-sourced.
-Therefore, the user must reuqest a [RING4 licence](https://biocomputingup.it/services/download/), which is free for academic users.
-To ensure compatibility, the user is advised to ask for RING4 version v4.0-2-ge939f57.
+> RING4 refers to bonds as "edges" and residues as "nodes".
+AlphaRING's source code extensively uses this terminology.

-5. **Calculate residue weightings**
+4. **Calculate residue weightings**

-   In this step, AlphaRING assigns each non-covalent bond (hydrogen, ionic, π-cation, π-π stacking, and π-hydrogen) in the wild-type and variant RINs a weighting of importance to the stability of the respective protein.
-The weightings are calculated using novel bond-type specific formulas that take into account bond-specific energy and geometry values provided by RING4.
-As the energy values provided by RING4 are fixed for a given bond-type, our formulas consider bond distance and angle to multiply the energy of a bond by a value between 0-2.
-Both distance and angle can provide a value between 0-1 to this multiplier, a value closer to 1 being more favourable.
+   In this step, AlphaRING assigns each non-covalent bond (hydrogen, ionic, π-cation, π-π stacking, and π-hydrogen) a weighting of importance to protein stability.

+   Weightings are calculated using novel bond-type specific formulas that take into account bond-specific energy and geometry values provided by RING4.
+As the energy values provided by RING4 are fixed for a given bond-type, our formulas consider the variable bond distance and angle to multiply energy by a value between 0 and 2.
+Both distance and angle can contribute a value between 0 and 1 towards the multiplier.
+More favourable distances and angles result in a larger multiplier.
+Therefore, a higher bond weighting indicates greater importance to protein stability.

-   Our bond-specific formulas come in three flavours.
+   Our bond-type specific formulas come in three flavours.
 The first flavour is used for instances where a shorter distance and smaller angle is favourable (π-cation and π-π stacking bonds):

    $$
    weight_{bond} = energy \times \left( \left(1 - \left(\frac{distance}{distance_{max}}\right)\right) + \left(1 - \left(\frac{angle}{angle_{max}}\right)\right) \right)
    $$

-   <p align='center'> <strong>Formula 1</strong> Overview of the AlphaRING workflow </p>

-   The second flavour of bond-specific formulas is used for instances where a shorter distance and larger angle is favourable (hydrogen bonds):
+   The second flavour of bond-type specific formulas is used for instances where a shorter distance and larger angle is favourable (hydrogen bonds):

    $$
-   weight_{bond} = energy \times \left( \left(1 - \left(\frac{distance}{distance_{max}}\right)\right) + \left(\frac{angle}{angle_{max}}\right)\right)
+   Bond_{weight} = energy \times \left( \left(1 - \left(\frac{distance}{distance_{max}}\right)\right) + \left(\frac{angle}{angle_{max}}\right)\right)
    $$

-   <p align='center'> <strong>Formula 2</strong> Overview of the AlphaRING workflow </p>

-   The third and final flavour of bond-specific formulas is used for instances where a shorter distance is favourable but the importance of angle is negligible (ionic and π-hydrogen bonds):
+   The third and final flavour of bond-type specific formulas is used for instances where a shorter distance is favourable but the contribution of angle is negligible (ionic and π-hydrogen bonds):

    $$
    weight_{bond} = energy \times 2 \times \left(1 - \left(\frac{distance}{distance_{max}}\right)\right)
    $$

-   <p align='center'> <strong>Figure 1</strong> Overview of the AlphaRING workflow </p>
+   Each residue's weight in the wildtype and variant proteins is then calculated by summing the weight of all its bonds.

 7. **Calculate fold change (FC)**:

+   In this step, AlphaRING calculates the fold change between the weight of the wild-type and variant residue at the position of residue substiution.
+Therefore, values futher from 1 indicate a greater change in weighting.

-8. **Calculate AlphaRING score**:
+9. **Calculate AlphaRING score**:

+    In this step, the absolute log2 of the FC is taken to provide a final numeric value of pathogenicity, the AlphaRING score.
+This results in a minimum score of 0.
+Therefore, higher scores indicate greater predicted pathogenicity.

 ## Installation